hendafarhani/shopping-list-redux/README.md

 Shopping state and my-basket state that constitute the store. <br />

 - ### db.json:
 This project is using a fake backend.
 It stores and loads shopping items from db.json.
-For this purpose JSON serve is installed. <br />
+For this purpose JSON server is installed. <br />
 `npm i json-server` : command to install this server. <br />
 `json-server –watch db.json` : to start JSON server. <br />
 https://www.npmjs.com/package/json-server : For further information.